 RtMinLimitDev5minQty a, s, i = 0

-(a.3) For a Resource with DA Market cleared MW in an hour, if the Resource’s Maximum Economic Capacity Operating Limit (or Maximum Regulation Capacity Operating Limit if cleared for Regulation-Up or Regulation-Down) in the RTBM is (1) less than the comparable limits used to clear the Resource in the DA Market by more than the Resource Operating Tolerance; (2) is less than its DA Market cleared MW; and (3) the Resource’s Setpoint Instruction in any Dispatch Interval within the Hour is equal to the Resource’s applicable maximum limit, the difference between the Resource’s DA Market cleared MW and its applicable maximum limit is included as a deviation.
+(a.3) For a Resource with DA Market cleared MW in an hour, if the Resource’s Maximum Economic Capacity Operating Limit (or Maximum Regulation Capacity Operating Limit if cleared for Regulation-Up or Regulation-Down) in the RTBM is (1) less than the comparable limits used to clear the Resource in the DA Market by more than the Resource Operating Tolerance; (2) is less than its DA Market cleared MW; and (3) the Resource’s Desired Dispatch in any Dispatch Interval within the Hour is greater than or equal to the Resource’s applicable maximum limit, the difference between the Resource’s DA Market cleared MW and its applicable maximum limit is included as a deviation.
 In the case where the Resource has cleared Regulation-Up or Regulation Down in the RTBM and has not cleared Regulation-Up or Regulation Down in the DA Market, the deviation is the lesser of the (1) the difference between the Resource’s DA Market cleared MW and its RTBM regulation maximum limit or (2) the difference between the Resource’s DA Market regulation minimum limit and its RTBM regulation minimum limit.

 RtMaxLimitDevHrlyQty a, s, h = RtMaxLimitDev5minQty a, s, i